 Whatever you chose to call it, it’s unbelievably delicious!

 - Chapagetti.
-Korean instant noodle that’s flavored with black bean sauce (jjajangmyeon).
+Korean instant noodles flavored with black bean sauce (jjajangmyeon).

-Note: The Instant Noodle packages come with dehydrated noodles, soup base pack, and dehydrated vegetable pack.
-The Chapagetti will also come with a small oil pack.
-You will need to use all of these elements, so don’t throw them away!
+Note: The Instant Noodle packages come with dehydrated noodles, soup base, and dehydrated vegetables.
+The Chapagetti also comes with a tiny oil pack.
+You will need all of these elements, so don’t throw them away!

-- Cut an 8 oz steak into 1 1/2-inch cubes.
+- Cube steak.
+Cut an 8 oz steak into 1 1/2-inch cubes.
 Salt and pepper generously.

-- Drain noodles, making sure to reserve 1/2 cup of starchy liquid.
+- Drain noodles.
+When the noodles are 80% cooked, drain.
+Make sure to reserve 1/2 cup of starchy liquid.

-- Add beef and oil packet from Chapagetti.
+- Add steak cubes.
+Add beef cubes (and juices) and oil packet from the Chapagetti.
 Mix well and enjoy immediately!

 Cultural significance of Ramdon in Parasite: